2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/EndSoundtrack/status/1286022905835339776

-### Protestor bowing on sidewalk is pepper sprayed | July 21st
+### Protester bowing on sidewalk is pepper sprayed | July 21st

-A protestor kneels then stands on the sidewalk, bowing repeatedly at officers.
+A protester kneels then stands on the sidewalk, bowing repeatedly at officers.
 The officer line moves forward.
-If something is said to the protestor, it is not audible in the footage.
-An officer then shoves the protestor, who is standing still.
-The protestor steps back.
-Another officer then pepper sprays the protestor.
+If something is said to the protester, it is not audible in the footage.
+An officer then shoves the protester, who is standing still.
+The protester steps back.
+Another officer then pepper sprays the protester.

 tags: protester, shove, pepper-spray, spray